Anxiety and Self-Care: Building a Personalized Toolkit for Emotional Well-Being

 First, think about how anxiety affects you and write down three specific examples.
 Maybe your chest tightened before a difficult conversation, you kept rereading an important email and couldn’t manage to hit send, or your mind wouldn’t stop racing as you tried to fall asleep.
 Include what was happening at that moment, how your body reacted, and what you did next.

-Then consider what your day or week looked like leading up to those moments.
+Then, consider what your day or week looked like leading up to those moments.
 Did you skip meals, sleep less, take on too many commitments, or avoid breaks?
 These patterns often increase anxiety and worsen existing symptoms.
 Your notes here are the starting point for building your personalized toolkit.

 Match Each Tool to a Real Scenario